Multiply robust estimation for causal survival analysis with treatment noncompliance: Introduction

-Several complications arise for estimating the principal causal effects in ADAPTABLE.
-First, addressing noncompliance requires identification assumptions.
-Since ADAPTABLE is an open-label trial, these assumptions should ideally allow for possible direct effect from treatment assignment on the outcome among always high-dose and low-dose takers.
-Therefore, the \textit{exclusion restriction} (ER), a conventional assumption in the existing noncompliance literature, may be questionable since it rules out any direct effect of assignment (\citealp{Hirano00}).
-Second, identification assumptions are often unverifiable from the observed data, and sensitivity methods tailored for studying noncompliance are especially important to provide a context for interpreting the study results.
+In ADAPTABLE, several complications arise for estimating the principal causal effects. {First, addressing noncompliance in open-label studies requires identification assumptions beyond ER, as we also aim to assess potential direct effects of treatment assignment.} Second, identification assumptions are unverifiable from the observed data, and tailored sensitivity methods are useful to provide a context for interpreting the study results.
 Third, the primary outcome is time-to-event and requires unique handling as it is only partially observed due to right censoring from study dropout or end of follow-up.
 Despite randomization, patients' censoring status may still depend on their baseline characteristics \citep{robins2000correcting}, which must be accounted for.
 Last but not the least, the validity of existing methods for addressing noncompliance often heavily relies on the correct model specification.
-For example, to estimate the principal causal effects with a time-to-event outcome, one may need to specify multiple working models addressing the treatment assignment process, compliance status, censoring process, or the actual time-to-event outcome.
-Whereas the treatment assignment is known under randomization, all other models must be estimated from data and their potential misspecifications may lead to biased estimates \citep{jo2009use}.
-Model-robust survival methods that can protect from working model misspecifications are desirable to address challenges in the ADAPTABLE study.
+For example, to estimate the principal causal effects with a time-to-event outcome, one may need to specify multiple working models, e.g., those for the treatment assignment process, compliance status, censoring process, or the time-to-event process.
+Whereas the treatment assignment is known under randomization, all other models must be estimated from data and their misspecifications may lead to biased causal effect estimates \citep{jo2009use}.
+More robust survival methods that can protect from working model misspecifications are of interest for applications to the ADAPTABLE study.